Overdose crisis sparks petition to decriminalize plant medicines

 “In 2017, Health Canada changed the regulatory status of ibogaine so that it was no longer legally viable for me to work with it,” he said.
 While he recognizes that some of these plants don’t come with the mounds of clinical research that pharmaceutical-based treatments do, he’s seen ibogaine and other substances have profound, life-changing effects on those who are able to access them.

 “Ibogaine is so powerful it helps people get off heroin.
-It has yet to have multi-million dollar clinical trials done to prove it's efficacy in double-blinded studies, but as someone who has given this medicine to more than 200 people, I can tell you it works, I don't need the studies, I just need permission to work with it so I can start saving lives again.”
+It has yet to have multi-million dollar clinical trials done to prove its efficacy in double-blind studies, but as someone who has given this medicine to more than 200 people, I can tell you it works, I don't need the studies, I just need permission to work with it so I can start saving lives again.”

 While the petition doesn’t specify which plant medicines and fungi should be exempt, Millar said ideally the CPA would “like to set them all free.”